carsonDB/frameflow/README.md

 It directly uses low-level C API from libav* folders in FFmepg, wrapped with C++ and compiled as WebAssembly module.
 In other words, reimplements the I/O and control logic, to really fit into JavaScript world.
 Learn more about [why frameflow](https://frameflow.netlify.app/blog/why-frameflow).

-👌Thus, it has three major advantages:
+## Features
+- Get detailed metadata of video file by reading only several chunks, either from local disk or remote url.
 - Stream in/out, plug in as a pipeline.
 Thus, no video size limiation, and stream processing.
 For example, we can download, process and upload at the same time.
 - Processing speed can be controlled either automatically or manually.
 For example, export a video to a canvas as playing a video.
-- Use JavaScript chaining style to build filter graphs, which is both easy and flexible.
+- Use JavaScript chaining style to build filter graphs, which is both intuitive and flexible.
+- *TODO*: use WebCodecs to have near-native speed when browsers support mainstream codecs.
+- *TODO*: support videoFrame/audioData (uncompressed) stream as input or output.

 ⚠️ Note: current verison is at **prototype** stage.
 Only **web browser** examples are tested.
 Nodejs hasn't been tested yet.